There are women walking through Accra's crowded streets performing remarkable balancing acts.

 These young girls, only children themselves, are then effectively cut off from education and any chance of wider horizons.

 "What happens is a girl of 11 or 12 years gets pregnant and she drops out of school.
-They think the woman's role is to have children."'Life is war'
+They think the woman's role is to have children."

 The obstacle to education in rural Ghana isn't a lack of school buildings, she says, it's about ingrained prejudices towards girls.